tgroshon/maze-kata/README.md

 ## Reflection/Analysis

-At it's core, my approach is a depth-first search of the graph, with heuristics prioritizing downward motion.
-This means that the time complexity _of the traversal_ grows with the complexity of the maze: O(Vertices + Edges) in graph speak while the space complexity is O(Vertices).
+At it's core, my approach is a depth-first search of a graph constructed of adjacent spaces, with heuristics prioritizing downward motion.
+This means that the time complexity _of the traversal_ grows with the complexity of the maze:
+O(Vertices + Edges) in graph speak while the space complexity is O(Vertices).
 However, the process of building the Maze's intermediate representation is O(rows*columns) in both time and space.
 Then, adding in my enhancement of dead-end filling, it's the same complexity as the primary DFS traversal.

 This solution is a general-purpose solver for mazes of the supplied format, with ability to solve both perfect and imperfect mazes.

 My solver does expect to (a) start from outside rather than inside and (b) know the whole maze upfront (specifically for the dead-end filling enhancement).

+Additionally, my tool reads and writes _actual PNG image files_, of the format given in the user stories: fixed-sized grids of 88x64 pixel rectangles.

 While the core of the algorithm, the DFS traversal, can be re-purposed to work for starting inside of an unknown maze and finding an exit, the rest of the